mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 Decades of research have produced some pretty amazing insights into how we might want to manipulate and transform the data.
 Though neural networks have been around for a while, they went out of fashion for a couple of decades.
 A key insight that helped bring them back into the fold was a clever way to efficiently determine effective manipulations and transformations.

 Now, the research field is more active than ever before.
-People are developing unbelievably effective and advanced networks for tons of problems.
-I won't cover any advanced networks in this post, but there are sophisticated networks powering a good chunk of the technology we use today.
+People are developing unbelievably effective and sophisticated networks for tons of problems.
+I won't cover any of these networks in this post, but they are powering a good chunk of the technology we use today.

 Before designing a network, though, I need some data to play with.